-Pre-packed organic products sold in the Netherlands have to be labelled with the EU organic farming logo.
+Pre-packed organic products sold in Germany have to be labelled with the EU organic farming logo.
 For products imported from third countries the use of the EU organic farming logo is optional.
-A mandatory national organic label does not exist.
+A mandatory national organic logo does not exist.